AlonMesh/Drawing-analysis-tool/README.md

 *fasion mnist model

-*exploring new data - Drows
+*exploring new data - Draws

 *improving our model